 Marian Gaborik is struggling with his confidence and mired in one of the worst slumps of his career, with no goals in eight games and one in 10.

-Tortorella said there were no physical issues with the team's leading scorer from last season.
-"It's just . . . we need production from him,'' he said.
-"We've got guys grinding their -- off developing scoring chances; we need some of our skill guys to score a goal for us.
-Some guys just need to score a goal to gain some confidence."
+Tortorella said there were no physical issues with the team’s leading scorer last season.
+“It’s just…we need production from him,’’ he said.
+“We’ve got guys grinding their (butt) off developing scoring chances, we need some of our skill guys to score a goal for us.
+Some guys just need to score a goal to gain some confidence.”

-It was the second straight loss for the Rangers (26-18-3), who have scored 13 goals in the last nine games.
+It was the second straight loss for the Blueshirts (26-18-3), who have scored 13 goals in the last nine games.

-Trailing 3-0, Wolski scored his second goal as a Ranger when Brian Boucher let a seemingly harmless sharp-angle shot to his right slip between his pads at 9:13.
-Then Zuccarello (two assists) set up Stepan for his 13th at 11:37.
-Martin Biron (24 saves) was pulled with 1:41 to go, but the Rangers couldn't tie it.
+For the second consecutive night, the Rangers mounted a third period rally, this time led by the line of Wojtek Wolski, Mats Zuccarello and Derek Stepan, who combined for six points, but fell short.
+Trailing 3-0, Wolski scored his second goal as a Ranger when Brian Boucher let a seemingly harmless sharp angle shot to his right slip between his knees at 9:13.
+Then Mats Zuccarello (two assists) set up Derek Stepan for his 13th at 11:37.
+Martin Biron (7-4) was pulled with 1:41 to go, but time ran out.

-"We can't spot them a 3-0 lead and expect to win," said Brandon Dubinsky, who missed a half-open net with less than five minutes to play and later said, "I need to start burying my chances."
+“We can’t spot them a 3-0 lead and expect to win,” said Brandon Dubinsky, who missed a half-open net with less than five minutes to play.
+“I need to start burying my chances.”

 The power play is not helping at all.
-Another 0-for-3 left the Rangers on a dismal 2-for-32 skid with the man advantage.
+Another 0-for-3 evening left them at a dismal 2-for-32 with the man advantage.